GianmarcoRomiti/STALPM1/README.md

 to produce a full PDF and clean the folder from the intermediate files.

+### counter strategy

+As LaTeX common production is a PDF, the count of characters and words is processed by pdftotext on the PDF generating two separate files containing respectively words counts and character counts.
+It is necessary then a multiple generation strategy to obtain full PDF with cross-references, bibliography (BibTeX assumes three compilation processes) and counters.
+Both counters are printed at the footer of each page after the first page, alongside the page number and the building date.

 ## github usages and bash script

 Using the `template` mode offered by GitHub you can generate future articles repository